-The sensor delivers its best performance where motorised flows are naturally channelled: narrow streets, parking accesses, site entrances, shared routes, junction approaches or traffic-calmed areas.
-These contexts represent most real-world needs for local authorities and site managers: places where you want to quantify volumes, document nuisance, secure a passage or track the impact of an improvement.
+The Verdilo sensor performs best where vehicle flows are naturally channelled: narrow streets, car park entrances, site access points, shared routes, junction approaches and traffic-calmed zones.
+These are precisely the contexts where local authorities and site managers most frequently need traffic counts — to measure volumes, report on road issues, secure access points or assess the impact of infrastructure changes.

 Designed for outdoor conditions, in natural or urban environments.